-Following the closure of the Hearing sessions, the Examiner will prepare a Report to the Council with conclusions and decisions as to the action it needs to take with regard to the viability of the schedule.
-This report is not binding on the Council but it should amend the document accordingly, moving swiftly to formal adoption.
+After the hearing sessions, the Examiner will prepare a Report to the Council with conclusions and decisions as to the action it needs to take with regard to the viability of the Schedule.
+This report is not fully binding on the Council but it should amend the document accordingly, moving swiftly to formal adoption.

-In terms of published documents, DCLG's CIL 2010 Regulations (as amended 2011), CIL - An Overview and CIL Guidance (April 2013) should help interested parties with further understanding but there is also other advice available on the DCLG, PINS, and Council/Examination websites.
+In terms of published documents DCLG's CIL 2010 Regulations (as amended 2014), and the online Planning Guidance (June 2014) should help interested parties with further understanding but there is also other advice available on the DCLG, PINS, and Council/Examination websites.
 Representors should seek advice from the Council or the PO if still not clear.

 The Council is not expected to put forward any more substantive changes to the schedule.
 If, exceptionally, fundamental changes are proposed, the Council must fully explain and justify the reasons for the changes, with supporting evidence.
-It should also indicate the implications in terms of the viability of the schedule and ensure that they have been subject to the same process of financial appraisal, publicity and opportunity to make representations as the submitted version.
+They should also indicate the implications in terms of the viability of the Schedule and ensure that they have been subject to the same process of financial appraisal, publicity and opportunity to make representations as the submitted version.